Skip to Content

 Why are my ears so itchy?

-Does ear wax build-up effect your ears?
+Does ear wax build-up affect your ears?

 Constant itchy ears due to ear wax